 - understand the impact changing technology can have on people in a city.

-- visualize a timeline and understand how it can be used to place events in history.
+- visualise a timeline and understand how it can be used to place events in history.

 - use sources and objects to draw conclusions about a subject.

 - present ideas and findings as a group.

 - engage in discussion in order to reach their own conclusions through visual evidence.

 - work as part of a group to explore aspects of Liverpool’s growth and history.

 - become familiar with simple maps and chart change using them.